ianbarry02/phoenix/README.md

 * Text scaling has a floor and ceiling

 ### Known Issues
+* Final product not guaranteed to work on mobile devices or in older browsers
 * Table headers lack distinctive styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>